 Nb Tolerance determines the threshold for allowable "true" Nb values for simulated populations calculated using the parentage analysis without parents (PWoP) procedure (Waples and Waples 2011).
 For example, if the Nb is set at 600, and the Nb Tolerance is set at 0.02, allowable Nb values would be in the range from 588-612 for simulated populations using PWoP.

 Ages gives the number of age classes for the population to be simulated.
 Note that this is disabled, and that the length of the lists for Female, Male Fecundity and Female, Male Survival values (see below) are set to length Ages minus one for the former and Ages minus two for the latter.
-The age value and changes in these lists, therefore, need to be edited in either a life table or configuration file (see the section “Manually editing life tables and configuration files.”).
+The age value and changes in these lists, therefore, need to be edited in either a life table or configuration file (see the section “Manually editing life tables and configuration files”).

 Female, Male Survival are lists whose ith item gives the probability of survival for an individual of the ith age category.